 Prepare your best dishes

-Upload your menu, set prices, and choose the selling and fulfillment method that fits you — it's all up to you.
-Don’t overthink it.
-Start with the dishes you’re best at.
+Upload your menu, set prices, pick how you sell and deliver — it's all up to you.
+Don't overthink it — start with your best dishes.

 That's the warmth left by human hands.